 One of the easiest ways to cook with marijuana is to start by making cannabutter.
-Oils like butterfat are very good solvents for THC, CBD and other compounds in medical marijuana.
-Butter, ghee (clarified butter) is another excellent solvent.
+Oils like butterfat are excellent solvents for THC, CBD and other compounds in medical marijuana.
+Butter, ghee (clarified butter) is another good solvent.
 They’re both healthy and taste good too!

 There are several advantages to using cannabutter: it’s an excellent way to use trim, leaves, kief, etc. and it’s an easy to measure doses and serving sizes by starting with a relatively large uniform batch.